SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

   ]
 ```

-#### Step 6: Install the Alerts
+6. Install the Alerts

-1. Navigate to the package directory terraform-sumologic-sumo-logic-monitor/monitor_packages/**postgresql**/ and run **terraform init. **This will initialize Terraform and will download the required components.
+   1. Navigate to the package directory terraform-sumologic-sumo-logic-monitor/monitor_packages/**postgresql**/ and run `terraform init`.
+This will initialize Terraform and will download the required components.
-2. Run **terraform plan **to view the monitors which will be created/modified by Terraform.
+   2. Run **`terraform plan` **to view the monitors which will be created/modified by Terraform.
-3. Run **terraform apply**.
+   3. Run **`terraform apply`**.

-#### Step 7: Post Installation
+7. Post Installation.
 If you haven’t enabled alerts and/or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other people or services.
-This is detailed in Step 4 of [this document](/docs/alerts/monitors#Add_a_monitor).
+This is detailed in [this document](/docs/alerts/monitors#Add-a-monitor).

 ## Installing the PostgreSQL App

-This section demonstrates how to install the PostgreSQL App.

 Now that you have set up log and metric collection for PostgreSQL, you can install the Sumo Logic App for PostgreSQL to use the pre-configured Searches and [dashboards](#viewing-dashboards).
 To install the app, do the following:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app.
 2. Select the version of the service you're using and click **Add to Library**.
-39
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library](/docs/get-started/library/install-apps).
 3. To install the app, complete the following fields.
    * **App Name.** You can retain the existing name, or enter a name of your choice for the app.
    * **Data Source.** Choose **Enter a Custom Data Filter**, and enter a custom PostgreSQL cluster filter.
 Examples:
-      * For all PostgreSQL clusters  **`db_cluster=*`**
+      * For all PostgreSQL clusters  `db_cluster=**`
-      * For a specific cluster: **`db_cluster=postgresql.dev.01`**.
+      * For a specific cluster: `db_cluster=postgresql.dev.01`.
-      * Clusters within a specific environment: **`db_cluster=postgresql-1 and environment=prod`.
+      * Clusters within a specific environment: `db_cluster=postgresql-1 and environment=prod`.
 (This assumes you have set the optional environment tag while configuring collection)
    * **Advanced**.
 Select the **Location in Library** (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
 4. Click **Add to Library.**